TylerBerzzz/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.
+>I would like to thank Johnathan Li and Abdulla for being my video subjects!
+They also gave me good feedback during this time.
+I would like to also credit the royalty-free explosion VFX used: https://www.videezy.com/abstract/44694-fire-bomb-or-nuclear-explosion

 # Staging Interaction, Part 2